Abundant late-19th century natural gas supplies attracted manufacturers away from coal.

 Pressure at wellheads dropped.
 By 1902, low pressure in the majority of the state’s gas wells was resulting in salt-water intrusion.
 Increasing numbers of wells stopped producing natural gas.
 Many of the manufacturers who had come to Indiana for the ready supply of cheap energy either went out of business or had to move when their natural gas sources failed.

-Glass companies were particularly hard hit.
+Glass manufacturing companies were particularly hard hit.

 Thousands of jobs were lost to plant closings in other manufacturing industries.
 National Tin Plate, Ames Shovel, Indiana Box, American Wire & Nail, Viehl Carriage, and Anderson Bottling all succumbed to the depletion of natural gas.
 Indiana’s gas boom ended almost as quickly as it had begun.
 By 1913, Indiana was importing natural gas from West Virginia to meet demand.